pabele/synumses/DESCRIPTION.md

 **SyNumSeS** is a  package for simulating various semiconductor devices in one dimension.
-It solves the *Van Roosbroeck equations*.
+It solves the *Van Roosbroeck equations* using the Scharfetter Gummel algorithm.

 You can simulate:
 - pn-diodes